 I was recently invited to speak on the From Page to Practice podcast about the book How Learning Happens: Seminal Works in Educational Psychology and What They Mean in Practice by Paul A. Kirschner and Carl Hendrick.
 The first author does a great job of introducing the book at the beginning, and my lovely voice appears soon after, at about 11:25.
 Have a listen!

-Series 3 – Episode 1 – The CPD Curriculum by Zoe and Mark Enser – From page to practice
+Series 3 – Episode 7 – Teach to the Top by Megan Mansworth – From page to practice

-- Series 3 – Episode 1 – The CPD Curriculum by Zoe and Mark Enser
+- Series 3 – Episode 3 – The Boy Question by Mark Roberts

 Should Teachers Know How Learning Happens?

 It’s become a bit of a theme of this blog that increasing teachers’ knowledge of the learning sciences and educational psychology will improve students’ chances, strengthen our field, and empower teachers.
 Having never seen it personally, I can only imagine what a school would look like if everyone read and analyzed a book like “How Learning Happens” from cover to cover and used it to make substantive changes to their learning design.
 Unfortunately, it seems like many school leaders will find just about any excuse they can to not engage with the science of learning; There are too many competing items on the training agenda, there’s a standardized test coming up, teachers are the experts and know their kids best, every class and every school year is different, teachers are tired and should focus on self-care, the science is never settled or is too complex, etc, etc. Schools seem trapped in an endless cycle of reaction rather than proaction, and trial by fire learning rather than professional learning.